SAP-archive/cloud-platform-workflow-virtual-event/exercises/10/readme.md

 :point_right: Using the "Workflow Monitor - Workflow Instances", find the completed instance and examine the context - you should find a "message" property in there that is appropriate to your decision and to the stock of the product requested.
 Here's an example of one such message:

-**"Request for Notebook Basic 19 was rejected.
-The stock quantity at the time was 150."**
+**The request for Notebook Basic 19 was rejected.
+The stock quantity at the time was 150.**

 ## Summary